 What do goldfish eat?
 Feeding your goldfish the right kind of food – and the right amount of food – is a key part of proper goldfish care.
 Eating the wrong type, or wrong amount, of food can be very bad for your fish.
-Unfortunately, feeding goldfish incorrectly is one of the most common mistakes new goldfish keepers make.

 In this article, we look at the types of food goldfish eat.
 Including goldfish food available from your local pet shop, some alternative types of food that you may want to add to your fish’s diet, and – most importantly – we tell you how to avoid harming your goldfish through overfeeding!

 Is goldfish food different to other fish food?